If you’d like to become a carer for Corinium Care, please take the time to read through the information contained in the questions and answers below.

 What insurance do I need if using my own car at work?

-If you prefer to use your own car to drive the client or use your car during your stay, please ensure your insurance policy covers you for business use.
-This usually does not incur any extra cost, but we do advise you to contact your own insurance company to check.
+If you use your own car to drive the client or use your car during your stay, please ensure your insurance policy covers you for business use.
+Contact your own insurance company to check.

-If you intend to use your own car we MUST annually have a copy of your driving licence, insurance policy and MOT certificate for your file before we can engage you to work with a client who requires a driver.
+If you intend to use your own car we MUST annually have a copy of your driving licence, insurance policy and MOT certificate for your file before you can work with a client who requires a driver.

 How is my application processed?